Ferrovial: 21st century

-In 2007, Ferrovial sold the Budapest airport, as well as its holdings in the Australian airports in Sydney, Melbourne, Launceston, Perth, and three airports in the Northern Territory.
+In 2007, Ferrovial sold the Budapest airport, as well as its holdings in the Australian airports in Sydney, Melbourne, Launceston, Perth and three airports in the Northern Territory.
 It also started to concentrate its airport business in the UK.
-That year, Cintra signed a contract for the construction and operation of the Central Greece Toll Highway (E65), and Amey was chosen by Network Rail (the UK's rail infrastructure manager) as one of its three exclusive providers for Britain's National Rail track renovation services.
+That year, Cintra signed a contract for the construction and operation of the Central Greece Toll Highway (E65), and Amey was chosen by Network Rail (the UK's railway infrastructure manager) as one of three providers for Britain's National Rail track renovation services.

-In 2008, the Montabliz viaduct, the highest aqueduct in Spain, was inaugurated and connected Cantabria and the plateau by road.
+During 2008, the Montabliz viaduct, the highest one in Spain, was inaugurated and connected Cantabria and the Inner Plateau by road.
 A year later, Cintra was awarded the construction, maintenance, and operation of the North Tarrant Express Highway in Texas in the US.
 At the end of 2009, the company absorbed the highway management company Cintra; it was awarded maintenance and management of the LBJ Express Texan highway; it changed its corporate name to Ferrovial S.A.; and it sold the Gatwick airport for €1.659 billion, according to the British Competition Commission's indications, which opened a file at the end of 2008 for alleged monopoly.

-In 2009, the company was reunited under a new logo and brand image, with yellow and white establishing its hallmark.
-Several designs had been used before then, such as black letters on a yellow background which can still be seen on some old signs.
+In 2009, the company changed its logo.

-In 2010, Ferrovial made several divestments in accordance with its asset rotation policy, which meant its departure from Swissport.
-Through BAA, it announced the sale of its stake in Airport Property Partnership and the Naples Airport.
-Likewise, Ferrovial, sold all its shares in Tube Lines (concessionaire of three London Underground lines) through Amey; signed an agreement for the construction of Heathrow Terminal 2 in London; and sold 60% of Cintra Chile.
+In 2010, Ferrovial sold Swissport.
+Through BAA, it sold its stake in Airport Property Partnership and the Naples Airport.
+Likewise, Ferrovial, sold all its shares in Tube Lines (concessionaire of three London Underground lines) to Transport for London through Amey; signed an agreement for the construction of Heathrow Terminal 2 in London; and sold 60% of Cintra Chile.

 A year later in 2011, it sold 5.88% of BAA.
 In addition, it announced the sale of the Edinburgh Airport, per the decision of the British Competition Commission.
 In that same year, the company was also awarded a new construction section of the Crossrail including Farringdon Station, as part of the project to build a fast railway connection passing through the city of London's underground.
 It had previously been awarded the construction of two tunnels between Royal Oak and Farringdon and the accesses and bays at the Bond Street and Tottenham Court Road stations.
 The company closed 2011 with a debt of €5.171 billion, one of the lowest in the sector, and it has one of the most international portfolios.